studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

    All of these receptor cells serve to convert a specific “measurand” into electrical signals (action potentials), which in turn lead to the release of neurotransmitters at the axon terminals and thus to the excitation of subsequent nerve cells.
    The strength of the stimulus acting on the receptor cell determines the rate at which this cell “fires”.

-1. the output channels: Motoneurons
+1. **Output channels: Motoneurons**
-   While the physical quantities for which sensors (i.e. receptors) are available to humans are quite diverse (optical, acoustic, mechanical, thermal, and chemical sensors), the output is strictly speaking limited to purely mechanical channels.
+   While the physical qualities for which sensors (i.e. receptors) are available to humans are quite diverse (optical, acoustic, mechanical, thermal, and chemical sensors), the output is strictly speaking limited to purely mechanical channels.

    At this point, one might rightly object that, in addition to body movements, the human voice (speech) is also available as an output channel.
    From the point of view of the nervous system, however, the voice is ultimately also “only” the interaction of purely motor variables such as tension of the vocal cords, articulation through the shaping of the vocal tract (mouth and pharynx), and motor influence of the respiratory air.